 The journey of exponentially accelerating cultural evolution presented in this book covers several hundred thousand years, from the origins of humans right up to the latest significant developments in the early 21st century.
-I would like to equip communities and individuals with conceptual tools to create good companies that are capable of pumping value from a dying ideological system into an emerging world.
 Regardless of what route we choose, on this planet no one is in control.
 The force of life is distributed and decentralised, and it might be a good idea to organise and collaborate accordingly.

 Becoming conscious of human cognitive limits and recognising that these limits are just as real, immutable, and relevant for our survival as the laws of physics may allow us to avoid the fate of earlier civilisations, and to embark on a path of radical energy descent.

 In many ways the book is an Autistic Collaboration project.
-The book offers tools for finding viable paths into a more neurodiversity friendly future.
-The book concludes with a wonderful quote from an article written by Pip Carroll, in the lead up to the prolonged but ultimately very successful lock-down in Melbourne:
+The book offers tools for finding viable paths into a more neurodiversity friendly future and concludes with a wonderful quote from an article written by Pip Carroll, in the lead up to the prolonged but ultimately very successful lock-down in Melbourne:

 A caring society does not value the individual for their ability to return economic value, but simply for existing as their own imperfect self.
 We can’t choose to be cared for any more than we can choose to win the lottery.
 We can only hope to develop the quality in others by offering care ourselves.
 Trusting that care, once given is ordained to return to another in need.